 Listed below are the different types of SaaS contracts that you need to be familiar with to avoid getting into the wrong agreement:

-SaaS Service Agreement, also referred to as a SaaS Agreement or SaaS Master Service Agreement, this contractual document defines the relationship between the SaaS provider and customers.
+SaaS Service Agreement, also referred to as a SaaS Agreement or SaaS Master Service Agreement, is a contractual document that defines the relationship between the SaaS provider and customers.
 It establishes the right for customers to access the provider's SaaS product via the cloud instead of purchasing the software outright.

 This agreement outlines the specific software access granted upon subscription, detailing features, service levels, and agreed-upon payment terms.